-The Linus Pauling Institute's Micronutrient Information Center is a source for scientifically accurate information regarding the roles of vitamins, minerals, other nutrients, dietary factors, including phytochemicals (plant chemicals that may affect health), and some food and beverages in preventing disease and promoting health.
-All of the nutrients and dietary factors included in the Micronutrient Information Center may be obtained from the diet, but many are also available as dietary supplements.
+The Micronutrient Information Center is a source for scientifically accurate information regarding the roles of vitamins, minerals, phytochemicals (plant chemicals that may affect health), and other dietary factors, including some food and beverages, in preventing disease and promoting health.

-The Institute publishes a free, semi-annual Research Newsletter that features articles by LPI scientists on their current research projects and comments on other work being done in areas relevant to the Institute's mission.
+The institute publishes a free, semi-annual Research Newsletter that features current LPI research projects and work being done in areas relevant to the institute's mission.

 Our recommendations for generally healthy individuals interested in achieving or maintaining optimum health and preventing chronic diseases can be found in our Rx for Health.